-Soheila Rabiepoor (PhD) 1, Saeedeh Alizadeh (MSc) 2
+Soheila Rabiepoor (PhD)1, Saeedeh Alizadeh (MSc)^{2}

-- 1 Professor, Reproductive Health Research Center, Urmia University of Medical Sciences, Urmia, Iran - 2 PhD Student in Midwifery, Department of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran
+1 Professor, Reproductive Health Research Center, Urmia University of Medical Sciences, Urmia, Iran 2 PhD Student in Midwifery, Department of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-ARTICLE INFO ARTICLE INFO ARTICLE INFO ABSTRACT Background & personal lives proper logical of the proper

-Background & aim: The Covid-19 pandemic affected all aspects of people's personal lives and gave rise to the increase major issues such as physical, psychological, and social problems.
-The literature has reported a relationship between covic-19 anxiety and quality of sexual life.
+ARTICLE INFO ABSTRACT Article type: Original article Background & aim: The Covid-19 pandemic affected all aspects of people's personal lives and gave rise to the increase of major issues such as physical, psychological, and social problems.
+The literature has reported a relationship Article History: Received: 10-Feb-2023 Accepted: 14-Jan-2024 between Covid-19 anxiety and quality of sexual life.
 Therefore, the present research was designed to investigate the relationship between Covid-19 anxiety and the quality of sexual life among women of reproductive age during the lockdown.

-Methods: This is a cross-sectional study.
-It was designed and conducted on 750 women of reproductive age during the Covid-19 pandemic.
-Using cluster sampling at comprehensive health centers in Urmia, Iran in 2020.
-The data collection tools comprised three questionnaires: a demographic questionnaire, a Sexual Quality of Life-Female questionnaire (SQOL-F) and a Corona Disease Anxiety Scale (CDAS), which was completed on a self-report basis.
-The nonparametric statistical test, ANOVA test, t-students and Pearson correlation test were used.

-Results: The results revealed a reveres and significant correlation between Covid-19 anxiety and SQOL-F. Furthermore, several demographic characteristics including age, duration of the marriage, having children and education level had a significant relationship with Covid-19 anxiety and the SQOL-F.

-Conclusion: Taking into account the Covid-19 anxiety and its effect on the quality of sexual life, professional specialists in the field of preventive medicine and health should pay more attention to these dimensions of life and take crucial and effective measures to improve the sexual life quality and reduce the Covid-19 anxiety.
+Key words: COVID-19 Anxiety Quality of Life Women Sexuality Methods : This was a cross-sectional study that was designed and conducted on 750 women of reproductive age during the Covid-19 pandemic, who were selected using cluster sampling from comprehensive health centers in Urmia, Iran in 2020.
+The data collection tools comprised three questionnaires: demographic questionnaire, Sexual Quality of Life-Female questionnaire (SQOL-F) and Corona Disease Anxiety Scale (CDAS), which was completed on a self-report basis.
+The nonparametric statistical test, ANOVA test, t-students and Pearson correlation were used to analyse data.
+Results : The results revealed a reveres and significant correlation between Covid-19 anxiety and SQOL-F. Furthermore, several demographic characteristics including age, duration of the marriage, having children and educational level had a significant relationship with Covid-19 anxiety and the SQOL-F. Conclusion : Taking into account the Covid-19 anxiety and its effect on the quality of sexual life, professional specialists in the field of preventive medicine and healthcare should pay more attention to these dimensions of life and take crucial and effective measures to improve the quality of sexual life and reduce the anxiety linked to Covid-19.